-As society we are on high-alert against the spread of viruses and infection, and right now specifically COVID-19.
-Many of the steps we need to take in reducing the spread of the coronavirus are the same steps we should take with other contagious bacteria and virus infections.
-We have put together six steps that may help reduce the spread of infection in your home and while tending to the essential needs of your family.
+As a society, we are on high alert against the spread of viruses and infections right now, specifically COVID-19.
+Many of the steps we need to take to reduce the spread of the coronavirus are the same steps we should take with other contagious bacteria and virus infections.
+We have put together six steps that may help reduce the spread of infection in your home while tending to the essential needs of your family.

 Disinfect surfaces and well-trafficked areas of your home.
-Not only do your hands need to be clean but so do the things that you touch in your home.
-Clean surfaces often such as kitchen and bathroom surfaces, doorknobs, handles, cell phones, computers, keys, desks, and of course toys.
-If you believe you and your family are at risk of an infection, children should only play with hard surface toys that are easy to clean and disinfect.
+Not only do your hands need to be clean, but so do the things that you touch in your home.
+Clean surfaces often, such as kitchen and bathroom surfaces, doorknobs, handles, cell phones, computers, keys, desks, and of course, toys.
+If you believe you and your family are at risk of infection, children should only play with hard surface toys that are easy to clean and disinfect.
 Not sure what to use to disinfect?
 Keep it simple with these everyday virus-killing household cleaning products.

 Cover your cough or sneeze.
 You know the saying, “Say it, don’t spray it”?
 The same goes for coughing or sneezing.
 Cough or sneeze using a tissue or the inside of your arm.
 If using a tissue, use a single-use tissue and dispose of the tissue immediately after use.

 Don’t share personal items.
 Teaching our kids to share is an everyday battle.
 However, in the case of reducing the spread of infections, this is one time where it is OK if they don’t.
 Avoid sharing drinking glasses, utensils, plates, or any other items you would use to eat with.
 Be sure to rinse them with hot, soapy water.
 It’s also best to avoid sharing other items such as hairbrushes, combs, makeup, razor blades, and toothbrushes.
 We would recommend avoiding sharing toothbrushes regularly, but we are not here to judge!